kota-yata/p2p-quic-migration/README.md

 If the connection succeeds, you should hear the sound from `static/output.mp3`.

+If you hear the sound, try switching the client's network (WiFi to cellular for example).
+The sound will be interrupted for like 3 sec and recovered soon.

 ## How P2P QUIC Connection Migration Works

 ### P2P Connection Establishment